 26. See the house where Edgar Allan Poe lived

 Few tourists know that you can take a self guided tour of the Philly home which Edgar Allan Poe once resided.
 Poe lived in several Philly houses, although this house in the Spring Hill neighborhood is the only one still standing.
 This house was built in 1842 and was designated a National Historic landmark in 1962.
 Besides exploring the 3 story residence, you will get to watch an informative video and read through various exhibits.
 This is a really cool add on activity particularly if you love Poe’s work.

 27. View the Benjamin Franklin bridge via Penn’s Landing

 A short section of the Delaware River Path runs along the waterfront at Penn’s landing.
 From here, you can feast your eyes on a prime view of the beautiful Benjamin Franklin Bridge.
-During the summer, the area is extra lively with many special events and various food vendors.
+During the summer, the area is extra lively with many special events, a roller skating rink, and various food vendors.
 It’s also free to walk the 1.5 mile course over the Benjamin Franklin bridge.
 If you are up for the challenge, the views of the skyline are pretty spectacular!

 Location: 101 S. Christopher Columbus Blvd.